 - Home-based and web-based businesses

 - Banks, savings and loan associations

-- Most non-profit uses (some with retail or tourism related may be eligible on a case basis)
+- Most non-profit uses (exceptions stated under Requirements)

 - Auto repair shops, auto retail establishments, and auto/transportation related businesses

 - Gas stations

 - Adult entertainment establishments

 - Liquor stores

 - Night clubs

-- Bars with no food service.
+- Bars with no food service for bar applicants to become eligible, they must submit documentation showing that at least 50% of their gross sales are food-related.
+Businesses may submit documentation submitted to the Department of Revenue showing the liquor and food sales of the bar.

 - National franchises and International franchises

-- Properties used entirely for residential purposes - Properties with no active tenants - Businesses with no public outdoor exterior storefront, interior mall based businesses, and/or businesses with street frontage beyond 50 feet from a street. - Business located in upper stories - Businesses with exterior roll down/steel doors (funds may be used for removal) - Businesses with exterior security/steel window bars (funds may be used for removal) - Cannabis related businesses
+- Properties used entirely for residential purposes

+- Properties with no active tenants

+- Businesses with no public outdoor exterior storefront, interior mall based businesses, and/or

+businesses with street frontage beyond 50 feet from a street.

+- Business located in upper stories - Businesses with exterior roll down/steel doors (funds may be used for removal) - Businesses with exterior security/steel window bars (funds may be used for removal) - Cannabis related businesses